El-2024/wiki-documents/docs/Sensor/mmWave_radar_sensor/mr60bha2-mmwave-kit/getting_started_with_mr60bha2.md

 Then you need to download and unzip the OTA tool and the firmware here.

 :::note
-The firmware 1.6.5 has the following update:
+The firmware 1.6.12 has the following update:

-1. Fixed the issue that breathing and heart rate were sometimes not detected when the human body was at rest.
+1. Fixed target loss when stationary within 1.5 meters.

+2. Optimized tracking stability for targets moving between 0-3 meters, resolving previous inaccuracies in target coordinates.
+However, the reporting refresh rate has decreased.

+3. Breathing and heart rate accuracy—No updates in this release.
+Continued optimization of related machine learning training is underway.
+A firmware update to improve breathing and heart rate accuracy will be released around month-end.
+The previous breathing and heart rate algorithm had fundamental issues, which have been addressed.
 :::

 - **MR60BHA2 Firmware upgrade tool**: [MR60BHA2_OTA.zip](https://files.seeedstudio.com/wiki/mmwave-for-xiao/mr60/firmware/MR60BHA2_OTA.zip)
-- **MR60BHA2 Firmware v1.6.10**: [MR60BHA2_eeprom_1.6.10.bin](https://files.seeedstudio.com/wiki/mmwave-for-xiao/mr60/firmware/MR60BHA2_eeprom_1.6.10.bin)
+- **MR60BHA2 Firmware v1.6.12**: [MR60BHA2_eeprom_1.6.12.bin](https://files.seeedstudio.com/wiki/mmwave-for-xiao/mr60/firmware/MR60BHA2_eeprom_1.6.12.bin)

 <details>

 <summary>Click here to preview the old version</summary>

 - **MR60BHA2 Firmware v1.6.4**: [MR60BHA2_eeprom_1.6.4.bin](https://files.seeedstudio.com/wiki/mmwave-for-xiao/mr60/firmware/MR60BHA2_eeprom_1.6.4.bin)
-- **MR60BHA2 Firmware v1.6.5**: [MR60BHA2_eeprom_1.6.5.bin](https://files.seeedstudio.com/wiki/mmwave-for-xiao/mr60/firmware/MR60BHA2_eeprom_1.6.5.bin)

 :::note
 The firmware 1.6.4 has the following update: